arthurlormeauwall/OpenCvTester/README.md

 After connecting a simple slider to one of my algorithm parameters, I thought it would be a good exercise to add undo/redo functionality, and a Photoshop like layer structured rendering system with control over each layer opacity.

+This project is nothing less, nothing more.

+Users of this framework are expected to know Java and OpenCv.

 ## Technologies Used